Quality Management Systems (QMS) Consultants

 Although originally created for manufacturing endeavors, QMS are also applicable for service industries.
 There has been a marked increase in the adoption of QMS across a wide sector of industries.
 In fact, in many industries, it is a requirement to have a viable quality system.
-Today QMS is practiced in areas such as forestry, food processing, aerospace, construction, legal services, retail, and financial services.
+Today QMS is practiced in areas such as forestry, food processing, aerospace, medical devices manufacturing, retail, and financial services.

 Types of QMS

-QMS are built around standards because of the requirement for uniformity of application.
+Because of the requirement for uniformity of application, QMS are built around standards.
 One of the earliest and most popular standards is ISO 9001.
 Its current revision is ISO 9001:2015.
-This standard is applicable to a wide variety of industries and is being increasingly implemented by businesses.
+The ISO 9001 standard is applicable to a wide variety of industries and is being increasingly implemented by businesses.

-There are numerous standards for quality management.
+There are numerous other standards for quality management.
 Each meet the specific needs of a business sector.
 Some of these ISO standards include:

 - ISO 13485 for Medical Devices